iCore-034/College-CPP/README.md

 # College
-I started a college, so I decided to create a repository with my labratory work.
+I started a college, so I decided to create a repository with my laboratory work.